 Richard Vernon is an employment attorney at Lerch, Early & Brewer in Bethesda, Maryland who defends employers against all workplace claims made by individuals (applicants, employees and former employees), governmental agencies or other organizations.
 These encompass discrimination allegations, wage and hour disputes, EEOC complaints and sexual harassment claims, among others.
-Rick founded and co-chairs Lerch Early's Employment and Labor group.
+Rick founded Lerch Early's Employment and Labor group.

 Rick’s clients include private corporate employers in a wide variety of industries, ranging in size from small to very large firms with hundreds of employees.
 Some of the industries in which he represents clients are: transportation; property management; construction; education (institutions of higher learning); professional services (law firms, accounting firms, physicians’ practices, and architectural firms); automotive; technology; health care; associations; and travel.
 Rick earns his clients’ trust and appreciation by making their problems his own.
 His clients value his advice, geared toward practical solutions to employer challenges.
 Rick’s impressive record over the last two decades is highlighted by the fact that administrative agencies have ruled against his clients just twice in well more than 100 discrimination cases.

 Rick’s wide-ranging practice also involves extensive counseling and advice to reduce the risk of litigation on issues relating to compliance with employment statutes and regulations, and with judicial and administrative rulings.
 He has successfully counseled employers in more than 1,000 employee discipline or discharge matters, with the end result that either no administrative charge or other claim was ever filed, or that any charge filed was dismissed.
 Rick also advises employers in matters involving union avoidance and negotiation of collective bargaining agreements in situations where a labor union actually represents a company’s employees.